ibm-cloud-docs/vpc/using-acls.md

 * A rule named `allow-inbound` to allow inbound ICMP, TCP and UDP traffic from any source
 * A rule named `allow-outbound` to allow outbound ICMP, TCP and UDP traffic to any destination

-You can modify the rules of the default ACL by using the UI, CLI, or API.
+You can modify the rules of the default ACL by using the console, CLI, or API.

 If you edit the rules of the default ACL, those edited rules then apply to all current and future subnets attached to the ACL.
 {: important}